Galois groups of random additive polynomials: Maximal subgroups of

 \section{Maximal subgroups of $\GL_n(q)$}

 The maximal subgroups of $\GL_n(q)$ not containing $\SL_n(q)$ fall into nine Aschbacher classes $\mathcal{C}_1, ..., \mathcal{C}_8$ and $\mathcal{S}$, most of which can be described as stabilizers of certain structures relating to the natural module $V=\FF_q^n$.
 For precise descriptions of the classes, see \cite{aschbacher1984maximal} or \cite{kleidman1990subgroup}.
 In Section~\ref{sect:lowerright}, we will show that $G_f$ contains a large special linear group with high probability by showing that $G_f$ is unlikely to be contained in any $\mathcal C_i$ or $\CS$.
 The proof will rely on counting the polynomials appearing as characteristic polynomials of elements of groups in these classes.
-Section~\ref{sect:irred} dealt with reducible such subgroups, so we will consider the irreducible subgroups.

-Let $\CI$ be the set of all irreducible subgroups of $\GL_n(q)$ that do not contain $\SL_n(q)$.
-The class $\mathcal{C}_1$ consists of reducible subgroups -- those which stabilize a subspace of $V$.
-Therefore